This salted maple pecan granola is sweet and salty, crunchy, vegan, gluten-free, and it’s the most addicting homemade granola recipe I’ve ever made.

 - Bake for 20 minutes.
 Remove from the oven, stir so everything gets moved around and flipped over.
 Bake 20 more minutes.
 Stir again.
 Then bake for 5-10 additional minutes, watching carefully to make sure the pecans are not burning (it happens fast).
 Remove from the oven when toasted to your liking.

-- Let the granola cool completely in the pan before placing in an airtight container (I use a large freezer bag).
+- Let the granola cool completely in the pan before placing in an airtight container (I use a large glass jar or large freezer bag).
 Store at room temperature for up to 2 weeks.